South East Wales

 Did you know In 2011 Cardiff was chosen as one of the 10 best places in the world to visit during the summer by National Geographic magazine - the only UK location to be featured.

 - Castles in the area include Caerphilly Castle, Chepstow, and Castell Coch and Cardiff Castle

 - There are four national museums in south east Wales, and what's more entry to the museums is free.

 - The Celtic Manor Resort near the City of Newport hosted the Ryder Cup 2010 and NATO Wales 2014.

-- Wales National Velodrome, Newport – training ground of Nicole Cooke MBE, GB’s first gold medal winner in 2008 Olympics.
+- Wales National Velodrome, Newport – the former cycling training ground of Nicole Cooke MBE, one of our sporting legends and a current team GB training facility

 - Visit the World Heritage Site of Blaenavon .
 Go underground at the Big Pit, a leading mining museum.